chsasank/chsasank.github.io/_posts/project_turing/2020-11-16-maurice-wilkes-computers-then-and-now.md

 ---

 <div class="small">
-From [Wikipedia](https://en.wikipedia.org/wiki/Turing_Award): Wilkes is best known as the builder and designer of the EDSAC, the first computer with an internally stored program.
-Built in 1949, the EDSAC used a mercury delay line memory.
-He is also known as the author, with Wheeler and Gill, of a volume on "Preparation of Programs for Electronic Digital Computers" in 1951, in which program libraries were effectively introduced.
+This is the 1967 Turing award lecture by Maurice V. Wilkes.
+From [Wikipedia](https://en.wikipedia.org/wiki/Turing_Award), Wilkes is best known as the builder and designer of the EDSAC, the first computer with an internally stored program.
+This lecture does a wide survey of computer as they were in 1968 and makes many accurate predictions.
+Yellow highlights/annotations are my own. <a onclick="disableHighlight()" href='#'>You can disable them.
 </div>

 ## Abstract